iu-parfunc/gibbon/Context.md

 copying a buffer merely because it was selected as the representative fused chunk walker.
 The new `Gibbon.Passes.LoopifiedTraversalFusion` pass runs after selective sharing and fuses only the remaining adjacent loopified scalar loops with the same generated constructor label.
-The `--disable-loop-fusion` / `--no-loop-fusion` flag now disables this post-selective fusion stage.
+Leaving `--enable-loop-fusion` off keeps the unfused per-buffer loopified baseline.

 ## Pass 2: Loopify Traversals